 The chicken breasts I used (pictured above) look big because I’ve already flattened them out but they we’re small to begin with, so be sure you are sticking with 4 small breasts or halving 2 large through their thickness.

-How to Make this Lemon Butter Chicken
+How to Make Lemon Chicken

 First you’ll pound the chicken breasts out until you’ve got fairly thin chicken cutlets.
 For a shortcut here you could buy thin cut chicken.